The Worth of a Girl

 “I loved to go to school every day,” she says, her green eyes tearing up.
 “I lost my chance to get an education.”

-Among the girls and women that VOA interviewed, this theme dominated: They regret being pulled out of school and vow to help other girls, especially their daughters, avoid the same life.
+Among the girls and women whom VOA interviewed, this theme dominated: They regret being pulled out of school and vow to help other girls, especially their daughters, avoid the same life.

 In Kayapinar, Turkey, Sultan Mustafa Tumerdem, now 58, says she has had a happy life with a husband and two adult sons.
 Her parents forced her to marry a boy she didn’t know when she was a child, she says, and she wouldn’t wish the same for others.